Family-Centered Approach

 Empowering Families with Knowledge

-Our program emphasizes the importance of family involvement from the outset.
-We provide families with the knowledge and tools they need to understand the disease and their crucial role in the recovery process.
-With accurate information, families can set boundaries, encourage treatment compliance, and create a supportive environment for their loved one.
+Our program emphasizes the vital role of family involvement from the very beginning.
+As families become engaged, we equip them with the knowledge and tools necessary to better understand the nature of the disease and their significant role in the recovery journey.
+With this foundation, they are then able to set healthy boundaries, support treatment adherence, and foster a more encouraging and stable environment for their loved one’s healing process.

 How it Works